FranciscoG/DubX-Script/README.md

 IMPORTANT
 ---

-__Updates (Version 03.05.00)__
+__Updates (Version 03.02.04)__

- - Add ability to see dub vote information whenever hovering over the corresponding vote buttons
- - Add option to see dub votes on your song as chat notifications
- - __**NOTE*:__ All downdub vote information is only visible to mods and higher
+- Added ability to set custom text phrases that trigger a mention sound
+- Notifications now check for custom mention triggers as well

 -----------------
 Usage